jaeyoun-chang/u_city_capstone/README.md

   - azdias: demographic data for the general population of Germany; 891 211 persons x 366 features
   - customers: demographic data for customers of the company; 191 652 persons x 369 features
   - mailout : demographic data for individuals targets of a marketing campaign; 42 982 persons x 367 features
-* 2 reference files - ref_info and ref_attr:
+* 2 reference files
+  - ref_info (DIAS Information Levels): a top-level list of attributes and descriptions in Excel.
-  - ref_info (DIAS Information Levels) is to explain dataset features in unreadable German acronyms
+    This file is to explain dataset features in unreadable German acronyms.
+  - ref_attr (DIAS Attribute): a detailed mapping of data values for each feature in alphabetical order in Excel.
-  - ref_attr (DIAS Attribute) is to clarify the meanings of dataset Scores in numbers and acronyms
+    This file is to clarify the meanings of dataset Scores in numbers and acronyms.

 As the datasets do not have information on what column features and values exactly mean,
 3 steps were taken before finalizing pre-processing: